statechannels/website/server/docs/getting-started.md

 Counterfactual is a development framework that makes it easy to build dapps on Ethereum that take advanatge of state channels.
 State channels are an “off-chain” or “layer 2” technique that allow your dapp to be instant and fee-less, while still retaining the security of an on-chain application.

 State channels are particularly useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
-For instance, a board game dapp where users take turns making moves on the board until a winner emerges and is rewarded with some money.
+For instance, a board game dapp where users take turns applying actions to the board until a winner emerges and is rewarded with some money.

 In this guide, we’ll build a simple game using the Counterfactual framework.
 The game is called High Roller: a dice game where two users stake ETH, roll two dice, and the one with the higher roll wins all of the staked money.